domschl/EspBlink/README.md

+Minimal **howto** create an application for the ESP8266/ESP12E,ESP12F boards on Mac or Linux using PlatformIO and the Arduino kernel for ESP8266.

 ## Preparation
 ### MacOS only: USB-serial driver
 MacOS needs a kernel-driver for the USB-serial functionality.
 For ESP12e/f modules, the chipset is CH341.